You’re likely familiar with “digital marketing strategies,” but it may be considered a term usually reserved for private schools.

 Digital marketing is a broad term used to describe the marketing efforts that happen on the Internet.
 This includes many of the mediums you’re likely familiar with using for digital communications — such as your website, social media, and email.

 However, with marketing, your goal switches from simply informing your target audiences to inspiring, engaging, and convincing them to enroll (or re-enroll) in your district, or purchase a home in your city/town.
 For districts not focused on enrollment, marketing empowers you to take control of your story and elevate your community’s vision, brand, and voice.

 Why does digital marketing matter to districts?

 While private school enrollment is on the rise, Americans’ confidence in U.S. public schools is dwindling, with only 28 percent saying they have a great deal or quite a lot of confidence in the institution, according to one poll.

 School districts are also seeing increased competition — Support for school choice programs increased last year, and families looked for alternative options to public schools.
 In California alone, more than one in four parents switched their child’s school during the pandemic, with many transferring from districts.

 There are plenty of options for families to choose from.
 Just take a look at this map of the top 50 public high schools in the country, many districts sit elbow-to-elbow with some of the most prestigious private and independent schools.

-There are a lot more charter and magnet schools on this list than in previous years — and they make up 57% of the list for 2021.
-And for districts in states like New York, California, Texas, the marketplace is evidently crowded.
-This map highlights the most important reason that digital marketing matters: your prospective and current families have choice.
+In districts in states like New York and Texas, the marketplace is evidently crowded.
+This map highlights the most important reason that digital marketing matters: your prospective and current families have a choice.

 Increased competition coupled with increased expectations tells us this: digital marketing does matter to districts — no matter your size or location.
 If you want to build a long-term sustainability plan for your district, marketing has to be a piece of it.